2 T olive oil

 Pepperonis are packaged in ready to serve bags that come in a variety of weights.
 I used half of a 10 oz bag.
 More was not necessary at all… but it would be tasty.
 If you can get deli pepperoni, do it.
 If you only have the name brand package, that is just fine.
 Don’t waste it.

 No you may not use half and half or milk.
-Yes, you can use less heavy cream.
-Start with 1/3 cup.
+Yes, you can use less heavy cream and add a splash of vodka, but it’s not necessary at all.
+Start with 1/3 cup of cream if you are afraid of cream.
 Then why not go ahead and add the other 1/3 cup.
-Really, you could use less cream, but it is not like this is a dietetic dish.
+Really, why use less cream?
+I’s not like this is a dietetic dish.
 Just make the sauce as intended and eat a bigger salad with it.

 Prep the onion, garlic, and pepperoni.